Watson-Personal-Assistant/developer/_content/expertise/deploy-to-bluemix.md

 If your HelloWorld skill and ngrok processes are still running, then control-c them.
 If the node process doesn't stop for some reason, then find the process and kill it.
 You can use "lsof -i:10011" to find it.

 ### Step 2: Edit manifest.yml file
-In the directory for your ExpertiseBoilerPlateRemote, edit the `manifest.yml` file and change the `name` field to be something like "yourname-hello-world-skill" (without the quotes) and do the same for the `host` field.
+In the directory for your ExpertiseBoilerPlateRemote, edit the `manifest.yml` file and change the `name` field to be something like "your-name-hello-world-skill" (without the quotes) and do the same for the `host` field.

 ### Step 3: Push skill to Bluemix
 If you haven't logged into IBM Bluemix before, then go to [https://bluemix.net](https://bluemix.net) and create an IBMid.
 Then use the Bluemix CLI to push the code using your ID.